 5. Fred Harvey Burger & Fred Harvey Tavern

 This is also located in the Bright Angel Lodge and serves lunch and dinner.
 It’s a casual family-friendly restaurant serving burgers and salads.
 Reservations recommended.
+They also serve Harvey Burgers and they are the best thing on the menu.

 6. Maswik Lodge